FoundationDB/fdb-document-layer/docs/known-differences.md

 ## Behavioral differences

-#### Numeric fieldnames
+#### Numeric field names

-Use of array-like numeric fieldnames are not supported in non-array BSON documents.
-The Document Layer does not support the use of array-like numeric fieldnames (e.g. "1") in non-array BSON documents.
+Use of array-like numeric field names are not supported in non-array BSON documents.
+The Document Layer does not support the use of array-like numeric field names (e.g. "1") in non-array BSON documents.

 #### listDatabases command